ishabhthakur/Foods-website/README.md

 # Foods-website
-This is my website for ordering food.
+This is my Restaurant website for ordering food.
 ## Azure Link
 - https://blue-dune-08f8e3e10.1.azurestaticapps.net/
+- the above link is expired ##sorry!